Thank you for reading our post, please rate this article at the end.

 Rooftop tents

-As the name implies, these have two hard outer shells made either from fiberglass or aluminum, which fold to form a protective layer packing everything else, like the mattress, within.
+As the name implies, these have two hard outer shells made either from fiberglass or aluminum, which fold to form a protective layer, packing everything else, like the mattress, within.
 Hardshells are expensive, typically costing over $2000, even for a basic one-person model.
-Also, they are heavier than softshells and are available in two styles.
+They are heavier than softshells and are available in two styles.

 The Pop-Up: The Pop-Up hardshell tent features two hardshell layers, with an upper half raised entirely to form a rigid structure with four vertical walls.